Experience the history of Hertfordshire first hand with a visit to our archives or museums.

-To view original documents you'll need a County Archives Research Network (CARN) ticket.
-To get one of these on the day of your visit you will need to bring a proof of address and signature, such as:
+To view original archive documents at HALS, you will need to obtain a Hertfordshire Archives Reader's Ticket (HART).
+To get one of these on the day of your visit you will need to bring proof of identity and address with a signature, such as:

 - driving licence